laurentpayot/minidenticons/README.md

 ## Advanced usage with the `identicon()` function

-Instead of using the custom element, you can also import the `identicon()` function use it to generate SVG strings in your client (or your server).
+Instead of using the custom element, you can also use the `identicon()` function to generate SVG strings in your client (or your server).

 ```typescript
 identicon(username: string, saturation?: number|string, lightness?: number|string): string
 ```

-The `identicon` function will return a SVG string generated from its username string argument.
+The `identicon()` function will return a SVG string generated from its username string argument.
 The optional saturation and lightness arguments should be percentages; that is, numbers (or strings) between 0 and 100.

 ### NodeJS